AL-MARID/Lorph/README.md

 3. **Source Tracking & Deduplication**: Across the 3 iterations, the engine continuously accumulates and deduplicates discovered sources.
 4.  **Synthesis & Citation**: The most relevant extracted context is sent to the LLM to synthesize a comprehensive, expert-level final response, complete with strict inline citations and embedded rich media.

+> [!NOTE]
+> **Notes:**
+> - Deep research discovers more sources than it deeply reads.
+> - Link deduplication happens during source collection.
+> - Image OCR is currently configured with English recognition.
+> - In development, the frontend is served through Vite middleware mounted inside the Express server.

 ## Contributing

 1. Fork the repository.